Shiba Inu Health Issues

 Shiba Inus are predisposed to several health conditions including allergies, luxating patella, hip dysplasia.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 17-23 lbs and lifespan of 13-16 yrs, the Shiba Inu requires thoughtful care tailored to their specific breed characteristics.
+Plan for 17-23 lbs of dog and 13-16 yrs of life with a Shiba Inu — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 What sets the Shiba Inu apart from other non-sporting breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Genetic Screening